microsoft/nni/docs/AnnotationSpec.md

 If users use NNI system, they only need to:

- 1. Use nni.next_parameter() to retrieve hyper parameters from Tuner, before using other annotation, use following annotation the begining of trial code:
+ 1. Use nni.get_next_parameter() to retrieve hyper parameters from Tuner, before using other annotation, use following annotation at the begining of trial code:
-    '''@nni.next_parameter()'''
+    '''@nni.get_next_parameter()'''

  2. Annotation variable in code as: